 - Ordinarily only credits earned at regionally accredited institutions or, in the case of international transfers, nationally approved institutions will be accepted as transfer credit. - Only courses for which a grade of C- or better has been given will be accepted in transfer.
 Both the grade and the credit will be transferred to Geneva.
 In addition, the Pennsylvania Department of Education (Chapter 354) requires that any and all courses taken by Education majors must be included in the student's career GPA for certification purposes. - A minimum of 40 credit hours overall, and at least 12 of the last 30 credit hours, must be earned from Geneva. - Fifteen credits or twenty-five percent, whichever is larger, are required in the major.
-These credits must include the program's capstone/seminar course if applicable. - Courses transferred from another institution will be counted in the same semester that the credit-granting institution that granted the credit designated the course. - In order to replace a grade for a course previously completed at Geneva, any 200-level course or above must be repeated at a four-year institution. - Great Issues in Politics (POL 352), Foundations of Christian Thought (BIB 300) and at least one 3-credit hour Humanities must be taken at Geneva.
-In the case that a student is transferring a course from a full member CCCU institution that is determined to be equivalent to BIB 300, three other credits in the core may be substituted for this requirement upon approval of the Core Studies Department. - For associate degrees, a maximum of 24 credits may be transferred.
+These credits must include the program's capstone/seminar course if applicable. - A minimum of one-third of a minor must be earned at Geneva. - Courses transferred from another institution will be counted in the same semester that the credit-granting institution that granted the credit designated the course. - In order to replace a grade for a course previously completed at Geneva, any 200-level course or above must be repeated at a four-year institution.

+- A minimum of one-third of the required credit hours in the core must be earned at Geneva.
+These courses must include Great Issues in Politics (POL 352), Foundations of Christian Thought (BIB300), and the Humanities sequence of HUM 103, 203, and 303. - For associate degrees, a maximum of 24 credits may be transferred.